solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-40.md

 ![image](https://user-images.githubusercontent.com/14041622/38552241-1c33501e-3cee-11e8-9604-3704346237a7.png)

 ## `Solve system equations using Matrix`
-> it's also called the **`Row-echelon form and Gaussian elimination`**.
+> it's also called the **`Row-Echelon form and Gaussian elimination`**.

 [Khan lecture: Reduced row echelon form](https://www.khanacademy.org/math/precalculus/precalc-matrices/modal/v/matrices-reduced-row-echelon-form-2)
 [Refer to Ck-12: Row Operations and Row Echelon Forms](https://www.ck12.org/c/algebra/row-operations-and-row-echelon-forms/lesson/Row-Operations-and-Row-Echelon-Forms-PCALC/?collectionCreatorID=3&conceptCollectionHandle=algebra-%3A%3A-row-operations-and-row-echelon-forms&collectionHandle=algebra)
 [Example of "RREF": Lec 01 - Linear Algebra | Princeton University](https://youtu.be/Ncu9Pks3AJQ?t=29m54s)

+> It's a so serious problem in all the first lesson of Linear algebra courses.
+It seems simple yet not easy to solve by yourself.
+You need to understand all the steps of how to do a `REF` or `RREF`, aka. `Reduce Row Echelon Form`.

+The important note to apply the `RREF` is to know how the `Pivot`, or the `Cursor` moves.
+It's more efficient to understand it with 1 or 2 practice rather than see notes here.

 First we need to rewrite the system of equation to `matrix` form:
 ![image](https://user-images.githubusercontent.com/14041622/38552612-41076fc8-3cef-11e8-9654-fdadcb7627ba.png)

-Then by `row operations`, we need to achieve this kind of result, which is also called **Reduced row echelon form**:
+Then by `row operations`, we need to achieve this kind of result, which is also called **Reduced Row Echelon Form**:
 ![image](https://user-images.githubusercontent.com/14041622/38552642-53ad647a-3cef-11e8-9e72-3172da752b5d.png)

-It means we eliminated all other variables and only left 1 variable in one equation.
+It means we eliminated all other variables and only left 1 variable in one equation, which is called **`Identity Matrix`**.
 Then you could put back the number to the system of equations.

 # `Matrix multiplication`